Consulting

 To help meet our goals for equity, we offer tiered pricing based on individual income, or the operating budget of the smaller organization/company.
 Note that these rates are subject to change depending on the situation.
 For larger corporate, investor, and research related projects, we typically bill on a case-by-case scenario from $200+/hr depending on the beneficiaries.

-While we do not ask for proof - we expect your honesty.
+We do not ask for proof - we expect your honesty.
 Those with more means help us reach and support those with less.
 We aim to not turn anyone away for a lack of funding and do a limited number of pro bono community projects each year.
+We also have solidarity discounts on these rates for individuals and organizations who have been historically marginalized, especially in food and agriculture, including BIPOC and Indigenous, and LGBTQAI+ identified folks.
+Reach out via email to learn more.

 General Terms: